Kenny Parker

-Kenny Parker (born July 22, 1946) is a former American football defensive back who played in the National Football League.
+Kenny Parker (born July 22, 1946) is an American former professional football defensive back who played in the National Football League (NFL).

-Early life and high school
+Early life

 Parker was born and grew up in Paterson, New Jersey and attended Eastside High School.
 He played basketball and football and was named first-team All-Passaic Valley Conference at quarterback as a senior.

 College basketball career

 Parker played basketball at Fordham, which did not have a college football team at the time.
 Parker played under head coach Johnny Bach and was a starter at guard.
 He named the Rams captain as a senior and was an Academic All-America selection.
 Parker averaged 4.9 points over 77 games during his collegiate basketball career.

 Professional career

-Despite not having played football since high school, Parker was selected in the 16th round of the 1968 NFL/AFL Draft by the New York Giants.
+Despite not having played football since high school, Parker was selected in the 16th round of the 1968 NFL/AFL draft by the New York Giants.
 He suffered a season-ending injury during the 1968 preseason and spent 1969 on the practice squad.
 Parker made the Giants active roster in 1970, and eventually became a starter at cornerback due to injuries.
 Parker was cut at the end of training camp in 1971.